hardhats/vista-install-docs/New/InitializeVistA.rst

 you enter the City (XUCORE) and you can only enter the building for which you have the key.

-What we do below is a couple of things: We give ourselves the Fileman Access Code (different from ACCESS CODE) of "@", which gives you the equivalent of root priviliges in Fileman.
+What we do below is a couple of things: We give ourselves the Fileman Access Code (different from ACCESS CODE) of "@", which gives you the equivalent of root privileges in Fileman.
 Next, we give ourselves the keys ``XUMGR`` (let's you add users and manipulate tasks); ``XUPROG`` (let's you edit users [don't ask me why--I have no clue why they put that key there], and install Software); ``XUPROGMODE`` (let's you enter programmer mode);
 ``XMMGR`` (let's you manage mailman), ``XUSPF200`` (let's you add users without requiring an SSN).
-By the way, priviliged users can be given the ability to add new users and assign and take away keys using a mechanism called delegation.
+By the way, privileged users can be given the ability to add new users and assign and take away keys using a mechanism called delegation.
 I won't cover that here.

 .. raw:: html